XRPLF/xrpl-dev-portal/tx_format.md

 ### Lifecycle of an Offer ###

-When an OfferCreate transaction is processed, it automatically consumes matching offers to the extent possible.
-(These matching offers may even provide a better exchange rate than specified in the offer; if so, the offer creator could pay less than the full `TakerGets` amount in order to receive the entire `TakerPays` amount.)
+When an OfferCreate transaction is processed, it automatically consumes matching or crossing offers to the extent possible.
+(Crossing offers provide a better exchange rate than specified in the offer, so the offer creator could pay less than the full `TakerGets` amount in order to receive the entire `TakerPays` amount.)
 If that does not completely fulfill the `TakerPays` amount, then the offer becomes a passive offer node in the ledger.
 (You can use [OfferCreate Flags](#offercreate-flags) to modify this behavior.)

 An offer in the ledger can be fulfilled either by additional OfferCreate transactions that match up with the existing offers, or by [Payments](#payment) that use the offer to connect the payment path.
 Offers can be partially fulfilled and partially funded.

-<span class='draft-comment'>Offer fulfillment ignores trust limits and creates a trust lines with a zero limit as necessary.
-If an insufficient reserve from the offer maker is available to create the line, the offer is considered unfunded.
-(Explanation needed)</span>

-You can create an Offer so long as you have at least some <span class='draft-comment'>(details needed)</span> of the currency specified by the `TakerGets` parameter of the offer.
+You can create an Offer so long as you have at least some (any positive, nonzero amount) of the currency specified by the `TakerGets` parameter of the offer.
 Any amount of that currency you have, up to the `TakerGets` amount, will be sold until the `TakerPays` amount is satisfied.
 An offer cannot place anyone in debt.

-It is possible for an offer to become temporarily *unfunded*:
+It is possible for an offer to become temporarily or permanently *unfunded*:

-* The creator no longer has any of the `TakerGets` currency.
+* If the creator no longer has any of the `TakerGets` currency.
-  * The offer will become funded again when the creator obtains more of that currency.
+  * The offer becomes funded again when the creator obtains more of that currency.
 * If the currency required to fund the offer is held in a [frozen trust line](https://wiki.ripple.com/Freeze).
-  * The offer will become funded again when the trust line is no longer frozen.
+  * The offer becomes funded again when the trust line is no longer frozen.

-An offer becomes *permanently* inactive when any of the following happen:
+* If the creator does not have enough XRP for the reserve amount of a new trust line required by the offer.
+(See [Offers and Trust](#offers-and-trust).)
+  * The offer becomes funded again when the creator obtains more XRP, or the reserve requirements decrease.
+* If the Expiration date included in the offer is prior to the most recently-closed ledger.
+(See [Expiration](#expiration).)

+An unfunded transaction can remain on the ledger indefinitely, but it does not have any effect.
+The only ways an offer can be *permanently* removed from the ledger are:
 * It becomes fully claimed by a Payment or a matching OfferCreate transaction.
-* The Expiration date included in the offer is prior to the most recently-closed ledger.
-(See [Expiration](#expiration).)
 * A subsequent OfferCancel or OfferCreate transaction explicitly cancels the offer.
-* <span class='draft-comment'>The creator of the offer places a new offer that crosses it (categorically? or just if the two offers cancel out?
-Does tfPassive matter?)</span>
-* <span class='draft-comment'>Unfunded offers are deleted when encountered during transaction processing.
-(Even if they might become funded later?)</span>
+* A subsequent OfferCreate from the same account crosses the earlier offer.
+(In this case, the older offer is automatically canceled.)
+* An offer is found to be unfunded during transaction processing.
+  * This includes cases where one side or the other of an offer is found to be closer to 0 than `rippled`'s precision supports. <span class='draft-comment'>(Not sure on the wording for this exactly.)</span>
+* *Note:* there is a bug that can cause offers to be removed incorrectly in rare circumstances.
+(See [RIPD-456](https://ripplelabs.atlassian.net/browse/RIPD-456) for status.)

+### Offers and Trust ###

+The limit values of trust lines (See [TrustSet](#trustset)) do not affect offer.
+In other words, you can use an offer to acquire more than the maximum amount you trust an issuing gateway to redeem.

+However, possessing non-XRP balances still requires a trust line to the account issuing those balances.
+When an offer is taken, it automatically creates any necessary trust lines, setting their limits to 0.
+Because [trust lines increase the reserve an account must hold](https://wiki.ripple.com/Reserves), any offers that would require a new trust line also require the account to have the necessary XRP to pay the reserve for that trust line.

+A trust line indicates an issuer you trust enough to accept their issuances as payment, within limits.
+Offers intentionally let you go beyond that limit

 ### Offer Preference ###